Skip to main content

 Data and reports

 OSU believes that one victim is too many.
 Regardless of statistics reported in research, OSU will continue to work towards preventing all sexual and domestic violence on our campus through education and awareness.
 Further, OSU will create a supportive and accepting environment for victims and survivors so that all members of the Oklahoma State community are able to live and learn successfully and safely.
 The campaign approaches primary prevention and education on several levels in a variety of fashions with both direct and active prevention and awareness prevention.
 To effectively prevent sexual violence, it is important to understand the scope of the issue at hand.
-Read below to learn more about what research tells us about the issue of sexual violence on college campuses.
+Read below to learn more about what data tells us about the issue of sexual violence on college campuses.

 • Campus Data